miguelcoria94/SQL_and_PostgreSQL_BC/Section1.md

 SELECT * FROM cities; - getting all the cities

 SELECT name FROM cities; - getting all the names of cites

+SELECT name, population / area FROM cities; - doing some math, not so hard